-Ironically however, for White Americans (unlike Black Americans), the personal safety that guns are felt to provide and the use of guns to protect and empower one's racial in-group may not feel at tension or under threat, as engaging in actions to enhance in-group power (patrolling communities) is consistent with culturally normative assumptions about who is a criminal and who is not (Eberhardt et al., 2004; Dixon, 2008; Welch, 2007).
-Further, given U.S. systems and structures privilege Whiteness (Remedios, 2022), whether a White person strongly identifies with their racial in-group or not, this structural privilege is conferred (Knowles et al., 2014; Phillips & Lowery, 2018) even in the cases where one has committed severe gun violence (Leander, Kreienkamp et al., 2020; NAACP, 2021; Mystal, 2021).
-In short, there may be greater asymmetry in the personal safety that guns could symbolically provide Black and White Americans, but less asymmetry in the collective power guns symbolically represent for one's ingroup.
+Ironically however, for White Americans (unlike Black Americans), the personal safety that guns are felt to provide and the use of guns to protect and empower one's racial in-group may not feel at tension or under threat, as engaging in actions to enhance in-group power (patrolling communities) is consistent with culturally normative assumptions about who is a criminal and who is not (Dixon, 2008; Eberhardt et al., 2004; Welch, 2007).
+Further, given U.S. systems and structures privilege Whiteness (Remedios, 2022), this structural privilege is conferred whether a White person strongly identifies with their racial in-group or not (Knowles et al., 2014; Phillips & Lowery, 2018)-even in cases where one has committed severe gun violence (Leander, Kreienkamp et al., 2020; NAACP, 2021; Mystal, 2021).
+In short, there may be greater asymmetry in the personal safety that guns could symbolically provide Black and White Americans, but less asymmetry in the collective power guns symbolically represent for one's in-group.